abenayed-XGL/IRIS/index.md

 {% capture text %}

-The IRIS Lab welcomes undergraduate students, prospective postgraduate students, and collaborators with interests in RF circuits and systems, antenna arrays, signal processing, and test and measurement science.
+IRIS welcomes undergraduate and prospective postgraduate students as well as collaborators with interests in RF circuits, antenna arrays, signal processing, and test and measurement.

 {%
   include button.html